rune/rune/README.md

 </details>

 For instance, for a racing game with 20 predefined maps you would use method (1) above.
-Alternatively, if the racing game randomly generated maps by placing turns and obstacles then you would use method (2).
-These are just examples of ways you can use the challenge number.
-You can use it in many other ways as well.
+Alternatively, if the racing game randomly generates maps by placing turns and obstacles then you would use method (2).
 The high-level goal is just to make sure that your game is deterministic, i.e. the same challenge number always creates the same player experience.

 ## Submission